How to pronounce The seasons change quickly in this part of the country. in American English

 Start here

-In casual American English, "The seasons change quickly in this part of the country" sounds like "dhuh SEE-zuhnz CHAYNJ KWIH-klee ihn dhihs PART uhv dhuh KUHN-tree".
-Several things happen here, and the headline one is the Silent Schwa Before L/M/N/R: the unstressed vowel disappears and the consonant becomes its own syllable.
+Americans pronounce "The seasons change quickly in this part of the country" as "dhuh SEE-zuhnz CHAYNJ KWIH-klee ihn dhihs PART uhv dhuh KUHN-tree" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent Schwa Before L/M/N/R — the unstressed vowel disappears and the consonant becomes its own syllable.
+It lands on seasons, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.